I remember the first time I tried making my own homemade yoghurt, it was before I was vegan.

 - 1/2 cup homemade fruit compôte

 - Shake the can of coconut milk well before opening.
 Once opened, pour the milk into a clean, sterilised glass jar.
 Depending how thick you like your yoghurt, you can choose to scoop out the solid cream at the top, and add in some or none of the coconut water.
-To sterilise the jars, rinse thoroughly with boiling water and let dry completely.
+To sterilise the jars, rinse them thoroughly with boiling water and then let them dry completely.
 Make sure to let the jars cool back down to room temperature before adding the ingredients.

-- Take your 2 probiotic capsules and pull the capsules at each end, emptying out the powder into the coconut milk (discard the pieces of capsules).
-If using yoghurt starter or a cup of plain yoghurt, add this into the coconut milk.
+- Take your two probiotic capsules and pull the capsules at each end apart, emptying out the powder into the coconut milk (discard the pieces of capsules).
+If using a yoghurt starter or a cup of plain yoghurt, add this to the coconut milk.
 Use a wooden spoon to stir as a metal spoon can react negatively with the probiotics.
-Stir the coconut milk until creamy and smooth (and the probiotic has completely dissolved).
+Stir the coconut milk until creamy and smooth (and until the probiotic has completely dissolved).

 - If using, cut your vanilla bean in half and scrape out the vanilla inside with a spoon, then add it to your coconut milk.
 Stir in the vanilla until it’s mixed through evenly.
-If using vanilla extract or honey, add in here and stir through well.
+If using vanilla extract or honey, add it in here and stir through well.

 - Cover the mixture with a single layer of cheesecloth (or a very thin, clean dish towel), and secure with a rubber band.